Villa Ho Bah

 Pricing

-useful for large families or groups who want communal space but also the option to split off in the evenings.
+ideal for large families or friend groups who want communal time during the day but the option to retreat to their own section in the evenings.

 Airport Transfer